wfinn/urlame/README.md

 ---

-If you have ideas for more stuff to filter out, [let me know](https://github.com/wfinn/urlame/issues/new).
+If you have ideas for more stuff to filter out or find a bug, [let me know](https://github.com/wfinn/urlame/issues/new).

 Inspired by [uro](https://github.com/s0md3v/uro)